Eurocode 6: Design of Masonry Structures

 S - mortar for use in masonry subjected to severe exposure

-Table B.2 in Annex B of BS EN 1996-2 which relates these designations to the class of exposure is not applicable to the UK.
-Pending the development of suitable NCCI material designers in the UK should use BS 5628:Part 3: 2005.
+Table B.2 in Annex B of BS EN 1996-2 which relates these designations to the class of exposure is not applicable to the UK where PD 6697 should be used.

-22. Although recommendations for the corrosion protection required for different ancillary components, when subjected to a particular class of exposure, are provided in Annex C of BS EN 1996-2 this is not to be used in the UK.
-Pending the development of suitable NCCI material designers in the UK should use BS 5628:Part 3: 2005 and the corresponding BS EN 845 series standard appropriate to the ancillary component being used.
+22. Although recommendations for the corrosion protection required for different ancillary components, when subjected to a particular class of exposure, are provided in Annex C of BS EN 1996-2 this is not to be used in the UK where PD 6697 should be used .